Lego: History

 The Lego Group began in the workshop of Ole Kirk Christiansen (1891–1958), a carpenter from Billund, Denmark, who began making wooden toys in 1932.
-In 1934, his company came to be called "Lego", derived from the Danish phrase leg godt /da/, which means "play well".
+In 1934, his company came to be called "Lego", derived from the Danish phrase leg godt /da/, which means 'play well'.
 In 1947, Lego expanded to begin producing plastic toys.
-In 1949 the business began producing, among other new products, an early version of the now familiar interlocking bricks, calling them "Automatic Binding Bricks".
+In 1949, the business began producing an early version of the now familiar interlocking bricks, calling them "Automatic Binding Bricks".
 These bricks were based on the Kiddicraft Self-Locking Bricks, invented by Hilary Page in 1939 and patented in the United Kingdom in 1940 before being displayed at the 1947 Earl's Court Toy Fair.
-Lego had received a sample of the Kiddicraft bricks from the supplier of an injection-molding machine that it purchased.
+Lego had received a sample of the Kiddicraft bricks from the supplier of an injection-moulding machine produced in Windsor, England, that it had purchased.
 The bricks, originally manufactured from cellulose acetate, were a development of the traditional stackable wooden blocks of the time.
+In 1981, Lego reached an out-of-court settlement with Page's estate, reportedly for around £45,000, for continued use of the brick design; this did not include the Kiddicraft trademark, which was later sold separately to Fisher-Price.